 Asylum Matters; The Asylum Accommodation and Support Contracts - a guide, 2019, https://bit.ly/38vIIYs.
-Home Office, 'New asylum accommodation contracts awarded', 8 January 2019, available at: https://bit.ly/2SUJgdM.

-326 Home Office, Compass Project: Schedule 2, Accommodation and Transport, Statement of Requirements, B.8.
+Home Office, Compass Project: Schedule 2, Accommodation and Transport, Statement of Requirements, B.8.

-327 Evidence given to the Parliamentary Enquiry on Asylum Support for Children and Young People.
+&lt;sup>323 Evidence given to the Parliamentary Enquiry on Asylum Support for Children and Young People.

-Committee report published in December 2018.328 The same committee looked at the government's Covid-19 preparedness with a focus on Institutional Accommodation in 2020.
+Committee report published in December 2018.
+The same committee looked at the government's Covid-19 preparedness with a focus on Institutional Accommodation in 2020.